Bezier curves are made using Control points (Anchor points and Direction points) to define the shape of the curve.

 ■ Adjusting curves

-Direction points extend to the left and right of the control points between the curves.
+Direction points extend to the left and right at the Anchor point between the curves.

 Direction points represent the vertex of the curve.